 A supplement like ZMA will help you with better sleep, which means better recovery!
 Better recovery means better strength and better gains of course.

 Adequate energy (calories) will have to be accounted for too, especially carbohydrates for energy.
 You might want to consider eating in calorie surplus from the sheer amount of exercise volume (sets and reps) you’ll be doing.

-I would recommend adding foam rolling to your post workout exercises, as it can aid in recovery and reducing delayed onset muscle soreness (DOMS).
+I would recommend adding foam rolling to your post-workout exercises, as it can aid in recovery and reduce delayed onset muscle soreness (DOMS).
 Muscle soreness will most likely still occur (unless you’re a robot), but it can be lessened with adequate recovery protocols and foam rolling.